ruuda/blog/posts/2014-08-22-writing-a-path-tracer-in-rust-part-5-multithreading.md

 A lookup table is used to convert a wavelength into a CIE XYZ tristimulus value.
 Two such tables exist: CIE 1931 and CIE 1964.
 Luculentus implements them both, but I only ported the 1931 one.

+---

+Altough the C++ and Rust snippets in this post are very much alike, there is a big difference: the Rust code is guaranteed to be memory safe and thread safe.
+The C++ code _may_ be memory safe and thread safe, but it need not be.
+If your design was safe in the first place, these guarantees come at little extra cost.
+However, the compiler refuses to compile anything that might be unsafe.
+This forces you to think your design through up front.
+You cannot just write some code and go and fix the memory leaks later on.
+The compiler errors do point out valid problems in your code, and I think this guides you to the correct solution.
+With Rust, I spent more time fixing compiler errors than I spent debugging runtime errors.
+This is something that does not show in the final code.